 Bad: Double passenger seat squabs too short for long distance comfort.

 Good: Soft riding, yet fine handling hatchback with superb steering.
 Improved for 2012 with new chain cam 1.2 TCe 115 petrol engine and excellent chain cam 1.6 dCi 130 diesel.

 Bad: Some interesting new engines, especially new low emission 1.6 dCi 130.
 Less practical coupe is better looking.

 Good: Fine riding and handling and stunning looking coupe just £400 more than the five-door hatch.

 Bad: Gearchange its only jarring feature.
-Not as good as the rest of the car.

 Good: Plenty of interior space.
 Good comfort levels and easy to drive.
 Revised model from 2014 looks good.
 Well refined.